|

 Cambodian huts in rice paddy

 The Cambodian New Year is celebrated for three days starting either on the 13th or 14th of April, depending on leap years.
-If you intend to visit Cambodia for this festival, make sure to check the specific start date for the year you plan to go.
+This year, Khmer New Year 2024 will be celebrated from April 13 to April 15.

-Cambodian New Year 2024 Dates and Animal
+Cambodian New Year 2024 Animal

 Water also plays a significant role, with spirited water fights signifying the cleansing of past misfortunes and the ushering in of fresh hope and positivity.